mattellquist/gimikbugs.github.io/_writeups/traverxec.md

 ---
 # Privilege Escalation
-David's home directory has an interesting `bin` folder, which contains a file `server-stats.sh.
+David's home directory has an interesting `bin` folder, which contains a file `server-stats.sh`.

 ```bash
 cat server-stats.sh